-I never took photos of my dishes before, so I can’t add anything more to this list (with photo at least)!
-Normally, my initial instinct would be stuff my face with the delicious goodness in front of me, after all, I’m usually starving all the time whenever I’m traveling abroad!
+I never took photos of my dishes before, so I can’t add anything more to this list (with photos at least)!
+Normally, my initial instinct would be stuff my face with the delicious goodness in front of me.
+After all, I’m usually starving all the time whenever I’m traveling abroad!

 However, what I’m sharing with you on this post is one of Finland’s summer delicacies!
 Muikku, or vendace in English, is a freshwater fish found in the lakes here in Nordic countries and is popular during summertime, you’ll find this thing frying in butter in most Market Squares during summer!
 Deliciousness!

 The traditional way of cooking this up is by dipping the fish in seasoned rye flour and then fry them in butter or clarified butter (Finns are naughty!) until golden and crispy.
 Muikku is usually served with aioli (garlic mayonnaise) and a slice of lemon.
 It.
 Is.
 So.
 Damn.
 Good.

 So better check this one out if ever you come to Finland!